 When it comes to making daily purchases, using chequing accounts or credit cards are undoubtedly great banking options.
 However, if you have some extra money left over (and don’t mind earning some interest), high-interest savings accounts (HISAs) can be an excellent option for you.

 HISAs are great savings tools for long-term and short-term savings goals, with many of the best high-interest savings accounts in Canada offering interest rates over 2% on deposits.

-Below, you’ll find the best high-interest savings accounts in Canada currently available.
-You can learn more about each savings account, their interest rates, and the various benefits of each account below.
+Below, you’ll find the best high-interest savings accounts in Canada, where you can also learn more about each savings account, their interest rates, and how using them can benefit you.

 |Want to see how your savings account compares to the rest?||Compare Best Savings Accounts|

 A savings account is a bank account that pays you interest on account deposits.
 Unlike guaranteed investment certificates (GICs), savings accounts permit access to your funds at any time, making them an excellent option for an emergency fund or regular saving.

 However, unlike chequing accounts, savings accounts are not meant to be used for day-to-day transactions.
 Depending on the type of savings account you choose, the number of daily transactions allowed to you may be limited.
 Ultimately, the purpose of a savings account is to keep money in there for an extended amount of time.